ovainola/ovainola.github.com/_posts/2016-11-2-Viscoplasticity.markdown

 f(\sigma) > 0
 \end{equation}

-which will define, if we apply viscoplastic strain or not to our stress.
+which will define if we apply viscoplastic strain or not to our stress.

 ```julia